9tigerio/db2rest/README.md

 ### 1. Install Docker

-In order to download Docker desktop browse to this [link](https://www.docker.com/get-started/).
-This page then shows options to download Docker for Mac, Windows and Linux.
-Please click on the link as per your operating system (OS) to start the download.
+To download the Docker desktop browse to this [link](https://www.docker.com/get-started/).
+This page then shows options to download Docker for Mac, Windows, and Linux.
+Please click on the link for your operating system (OS) to start the download.
-After download is completed, follow the steps outlined [here]https://docs.docker.com/desktop/ pertinent to your OS, to install and test Docker desktop.
+After the download is completed, follow the steps outlined [here]https://docs.docker.com/desktop/ pertinent to your OS, to install and test the Docker desktop.

 ### 2. Run DB2Rest

-Now launch a terminal window to run DB2Rest docker image.
+Now launch a terminal window to run the DB2Rest docker image.
 DB2Rest docker image is available on [Dockerhub](https://hub.docker.com/repository/docker/kdhrubo/db2rest/general).
-It is assumed that a MySQL server has already been installed, started and populated with Sakila database objects and data.
+It is assumed that a MySQL server has already been installed, started, and populated with Sakila database objects and data.
 MySQL Community Edition (CE) is available for download [here](https://dev.mysql.com/downloads/).

 Now in the terminal window run the following command: